ericdaat/ericdaat.github.io/content/python-tips.md

 print map(f, l)
 ```

 Do we really need to declare a function for such an easy operation ?
-Nope.
+Nope:

 ``` python
 l = [1, 2, 3]